GAMSAT Section 3: How to Prepare

 Make sure you also download our GAMSAT® Physics Formula Sheet:

-Again, the process of preparing for GAMSAT ® Physics is near identical to that of preparing for GAMSAT ® Biology.
-For more details you can read the section above: How to Study for GAMSAT ® Biology.
+Again, the process of preparing for GAMSAT ® Physics is nearly identical to that of preparing for Biology in the GAMSAT ®.
 Nevertheless, you can find some additional Physics tips below:

 It is important to understand that there is no one-size-fits-all model.
 The best way for you to study GAMSAT ® Physics will depend on your learning style and what you are comfortable with.
 That said, a few principles apply: